Dear Mountain Shadows Community,

 Our family is making a pledge to reduce our exposure with these affirmations:

-- All family members will wear masks when in public and maintain social distancing.
+- We encourage unvaccinated family members to still wear masks when in public and maintain social distancing.

 - We will avoid indoor playdates with children outside of our school classes.